larammerce/docs/8.x/getting-started/contributing.md

 ## PR review

-This section describes how to run, test and review your teammate's pull request in your local system.
+This section describes how to run, test, and review your teammate's pull request using an editor on your local system.

 ### Git

-`Git`*<sup>[4](#4)</sup>* is a `version control` or `source control` system which saves the source code and remembers the source code `changes` step by step as a stack.
-This stack is called `branch` and the changes are called `commit` or `revision`.
+`Git`*<sup>[4](#4)</sup>* is a `version control` or `source control` system which enables source code saving and tracking of the `changes` in a step-by-step manner, forming a `stack` or `branch`.
+Each change in the branch is referred to as a `commit` or `revision`.

-If you order to cancel a commit, git creates a new commit which reverts the previous commit changes.
-So no commit is deleted from the git, but always the new commits are added.
-Git performs this task by adding and subtracting the lines.
-For example `+5 -3` in a given commit means that you added 5 lines to the source code and at the same time deleted 3 lines from it.
-Now if you order to delete this commit, git deletes the 5 new lines and adds the previous 3 lines and creates a new commit.
+In Git, canceling a commit results in the creation of a new commit which reverts the previous commit changes.
+So no commit is ever deleted; instead, new ones are added.
+Git performs this task by adding or subtracting the lines.
+For example `+5 -3` in a given commit indicates that five lines were added to the source code while three were deleted.
+If you order to delete this commit, Git deletes the five newly added lines and adds back the previous three lines, creating a new commit.

-In the git platform, the first branch is called `master` or `main`.
-A new lateral branch can be created and initialized from any given commit in the stack and, after several steps, merged into the master branch as a new commit.
+In the Git platform, the first branch is known as `master` or `main`.
+You can create a new lateral branch from any given commit in the stack and merge it into the master branch after several steps as a new commit.

-##### EXAMPLE
+**EXAMPLE**

-Suppose you write the codes below:
+Suppose you initialize the Git in your project and write the codes below in a file:

 ```bash
 #include<iostream>